chunliu/my-docs/src/apim/integration-deploy-shgw.md

 To allow the AKS cluster to access the VNET and subnet, we need to configure it with a [service principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).

 1. In the Azure Portal, open Cloud Shell and choose **Bash** as the shell.
-1. Run the following command to create the service principal and note down the output.
+1. Run the following command to create the service principal and take a note on the output.
+We need to use it later.

     ```bash
     az ad sp create-for-rbac --skip-assignment
     ```

-1. Assign the service principal **Network Contributor** role to the VNET with the following command. `<appId>` is the value of `appId` from the output of the above command.
+1. Assign the service principal **Network Contributor** role to the VNET with the following command. `<appId>` is the value of `appId` from the output of the above step.

     ```bash
     VNET_ID=$(az network vnet show --resource-group apim-rg --name apim-vnet --query id -o tsv)